lirangalmidi/REAL-TIME-INFRARED-DRONE-DETECTION/README.md

 #### Requirements
 **1. NVIDIA GPU:** Your system must have an NVIDIA GPU with a compute capability of at least 3.0.

-Driver Version: Install the NVIDIA driver for your GPU .
+**2. Driver Version:** Install the NVIDIA driver for your GPU .
 You can download the driver from the NVIDIA Drivers page. [for 11.8 version](https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Windows&target_arch=x86_64&target_version=Server2016)